lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 {: #Fig--Archi title='3GPP network architecture'}

 The NB-IoT architecture reuses the one from 3GPP LTE with some optimizations and simplifications.
-It has a more complex configuration than the one design for the LPWAN Architecture explained in the RFC8724.
+It has a more complex configuration than the one design for the LPWAN Architecture explained in the {{RFC8724}}.

 The NBIoT architecture can send data by different paths.
-Figure-Archi shows this architecture where the NGW called C-SGN (CIoT Serving Gateway Node) optimizes co-locating entities in different paths.
+{{Fig-Archi}} shows this architecture where the NGW called C-SGN (CIoT Serving Gateway Node) optimizes co-locating entities in different paths.
 For example, a service sending from the NGW-MME crossing the NGW-SGW and NGW-PGW.

-/-- The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations:
+--/ The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations:

 * Control Plane CIoT EPS Optimization for small data transmission.
 * User Plane CIoT EPS Optimization for small data transmission.